 For the final story in this week’s “Your Ride, Our Lookout” series, we visited with DART Police Officer Wood, who gave us a glimpse into how DART’s police force meets the needs of the communities it serves.

-DART Police function just like any other police department and enforce laws, have arrest powers and educate the public on codes of conduct.
+DART Police functions just like any other police department and enforces laws, has arrest powers and educates the public on codes of conduct.

 Whether it’s stopping someone from running on the tracks as trains are approaching or informing an individual not to smoke at a station, the duties of the job require constant human interaction.

 “From sunrise to sundown, our duties are constantly changing,” Wood said.
 “During the morning rush hour, we receive high volumes of service calls and are on the move from station to station.”